Rex--/powerpic/firmware/README.md

 - `make`
 - `xc8` - Microchip's C compiler for PICx Devices.
 I use the AUR package `microchip-xc8-bin` which installs version 2.36 of the compiler.
-- `picchick` - Flash PICs using an Arduino.
+- `picchick` - Flash PICs using an AVR device.
 Get it [from the repo](https://github.com/rex--/picchick).